ElliotY-ML/Covid_Cases_By_Percent_Population/README.md

 Notes:
 -  The provided Total Cases includes total Confirmed Cases and total Probable Cases, as defined by CSTE [4].
 Confirmed cases meet laboratory evidence, but Probable cases meet clinical criteria without laboratory evidence.
 -  Counts for New York City and New York State are shown separately.
 This data must be recombined to analyze them as one New York State.
+-  New York City does not include probable new cases to its Total Case count

 ## US Census Data - 2019 American Community Survey 5-year Estimate